SteveDoyle2/pyNastran/docs/html_docs/quick_start/features.rst

  - limited package requirements for BDF/OP2/F06
   - additional features available with more packages
     - BDF/OP2:

        - h5py for HDF5 input/output support
        - PyQt4/PyQt5/PySide/PySide2/wxpython for file loading popup
+    - OP2:

-    - OP2: pandas for results/matrices for use in the Jupyter Notebook
+      - pandas for results/matrices for use in the Jupyter Notebook
+    - F06:

-    - F06: matplotlib support for plotting
+      - matplotlib support for plotting
-    - GUI: range of packages
+    - GUI: range of choices

-      - PyQt4/PyQt5/PySide/PySide2 for GUI frontend
+      - PyQt4/PyQt5/PySide/PySide2
       - VTK 7/8

     - logging using **cpylog**

       - colorama for console logging
       - HTML logging for Jupyter Notebook
       - no markup when piping output to a file